 Roofing including roof space Repair category 2 Notes There is weathering to the concrete roof tiles.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-There is a small area of dampness to flooring adjacent to the chimney stack.
+There is damp staining to the gable walls within the roof void.
+Please see under dampness, rot and infestation section.
+The roof has been floored and lined and it is assumed that no structural alterations have been undertaken during these works.
+A Building Contractor can advise further.

 Rainwater fittings

 Repair category 1

-Notes There is vegetation growth and seepage evident at joints.
+Notes No significant defects evident.

 Main walls

 Repair category 1

-Notes There is cracking to base course render and to the pointed finishes of the synthetic stone details.
+Notes There is hairline cracking to base course render.